 Cross-Posted from HIV.gov blog

-HHS has supported the development of a toolkit that can help state Medicaid programs and health departments to work together to improve viral suppression rates among people living with HIV, making them healthier and preventing new HIV infections.
+HHS has supported the development of a toolkit that can help state Medicaid programs and health departments to work together to improve viral suppression rates among people living with HIV.
+Ultimately making them healthier, and preventing new HIV infections.
 Advocates may be interested in this as well.
 They can use this information to work with officials in their state to develop or adapt programs that have benefited people living with HIV in other states.

 Did you know that Medicaid is the largest source of health care coverage for people living with HIV in the U.S.?
 Well, it is.
 This means it can be a key tool in national efforts to improve health outcomes for people living with HIV, reduce HIV-related disparities, and reduce new HIV infections.
-Collaboration between state Medicaid and health department HIV programs is integral to providing high-quality, comprehensive healthcare to people living with HIV so they can achieve and maintain viral suppression, improve their health, and prevent transmitting HIV to others.
+Collaboration between state Medicaid and health department HIV programs is integral to providing high-quality, comprehensive healthcare to people living with HIV.
+Allowing them to achieve and maintain viral suppression, improve their health, and prevent transmitting HIV to others.

 According to a 2017 analysis by the Kaiser Family Foundation, 4 in 10 people living with HIV receive Medicaid

-The National Academy for State Health Policy (NASHP) has developed a toolkit to provide state officials with the resources to help reach the goal of promoting collaboration and partnership between Medicaid and state health departments.
+The National Academy for State Health Policy (NASHP) has developed a toolkit.
+It will provide state officials the resources needed to help reach the goal of promoting collaboration and partnership between Medicaid and state health departments.
 The toolkit will help implement policy and program changes that will help people living with HIV achieve and maintain viral suppression.
 The State Strategies to Improve Health Outcomes for People Living with HIV toolkit, includes issue briefs and presentations.
-These provide state officials valuable tools and resources about sharing and utilizing data, collaborating with stakeholders, and making policy and program changes to improve the overall health of people living with HIV.
+These provide state officials valuable tools and resources.